eslint/eslint/docs/src/rules/no-extra-parens.md

 * immediately-invoked function expressions (also known as IIFEs) such as `var x = (function () {})();` and `var x = (function () {}());` to avoid conflicts with the [wrap-iife](wrap-iife) rule
 * arrow function arguments to avoid conflicts with the [arrow-parens](arrow-parens) rule

+Problems reported by this rule can be fixed automatically, except when removing the parentheses would create a new directive.

 ## Options

 This rule has a string option: